James4Ever0/notes/chatgpt.md

 according to my point of view, chatgpt is just specialized on chat, or socialized in other words.

 the elo rating system is the key to facebook social network, many zero-sum games. basically it is some revolution rating system. to do such rating system effectively one shall use along with classifiers and embeddings.

+according to the training process of instructgpt and webgpt, we know that gpt has learned more by interacting with people, doing self-examination and performing actions.

 ## analysis about how to make such model